ethereum-oasis-op/L2/workitems/EVM-based-L2-address-aliasing/evm-based-l2-address-aliasing-v1.0-psd01.md

 **Two-Way Peg:**

-A mechanism by which tokens are transferred between a blockchain and a sidechain and back at a fixed or otherwise deterministic exchange rate.
+A mechanism by which tokens are transferred between a blockchain and a Sidechain and back at a fixed or otherwise deterministic exchange rate.

 ## 1.3 Typographical Conventions